Image

 • Non-profit water co-ops are eligible for funding, but the application must be made by the municipality on their behalf.

-• More information on this program can be found on the Alberta Municipal Affairs web site. http://www.municipalaffairs.alberta.ca/msi
+• More information on this program can be found on the Alberta Municipal Affairs web site. https://www.alberta.ca/municipal-sustainability-initiative.

 Alberta Transportation administers an Alberta Municipal Water / Wastewater Partnership which provides cost-shared funding to eligible municipalities to help build municipal facilities for water supply, treatment, and wastewater treatment and disposal.